-Uniform is important as it is a symbol that everyone is a key part of the Hall Cliffe Primary School community.
+Uniform is important as it is a symbol that everyone is a key part of the Bramley Hill School community.
 It also helps prepare children for life as an adult when they may have to wear a uniform at work.
+We provide each child with two T-shirts and a sweatshirt.
+These are provided free of charge.